logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 OutputValue: "YOUR_EKS_SECURITY_GROUP_ID"
 ```

-Once you get the security group id (YOUR_EKS_SECURITY_GROUP_ID), you need to proceed to the AWS management console by clicking on *security groups*.
-Filter security groups using the *Security Group ID* and then paste your EKS security group id.
-Click on the *inbound rules* tab, then click on the *Edit inbound rules*, now you should arrive at the following screen.
+Go to the [*Security Groups* section of *EC2* in the *AWS management console*](https://us-east-2.console.aws.amazon.com/ec2/v2/home?#SecurityGroups:) and search for your security group using the id obtained above.
+Note the *VPC ID*, you will need it when creating the hopsworks cluster.
+Then, click on it then go to the *Inbound rules* tab and click on *Edit inbound rules*.
+You should now see the following screen.

 <p align="center">
   <figure>